Accessibility

 Access will also be given to the bearer of the Companion Pass only.
 The viewing platforms can be used as a base for the day or as an area of respite depending upon the racegoers wishes.

-We enforce a strict dress code at Chester Racecourse for the benefit of all patrons attending a race day.
+We enforce a dress code at Chester Racecourse for the benefit of all patrons attending a race day.
 Not only does this mean the glitz and glamour of a race day at Chester’s finest venue is maintained, it also ensures that everyone is treated equally.
 However, we do recognise that some racegoers have valid obstacles preventing them from complying with dress code rules.
 We want everyone to be able to enjoy a raceday comfortably.
 If you find yourself unable to apply with the dress code for a specific enclosure, please complete the form below.
 One of our Box Office team will get in touch with you via email following an assessment of your request.

 Sign up to our newsletter